If the Dress Fits, Wear It: A Pandemic Wedding in Savannah

-“So there’s my wedding dress,” my now daughter-in-law Jenna cried as Carmela unearthed a white, satiny, strapless, bosomy tulle gown with a train the length of Florida.
-Jenna got married seven years ago on the beach at Tybee Island, near Savannah.
+“So there’s my wedding dress,” my now step-daughter Jenna cried as Carmela unearthed a white, satiny, strapless, bosomy tulle gown with a train the length of Florida.
+Jenna got married nine years ago on the beach at Tybee Island, near Savannah.
 “I was wondering what I did with it – or what I should do with it now.”

 “I’m wearing that,” I said quietly.

 “It needs to be dry-cleaned!”
 Carmela said.
 “It’ll never fit.
 That’s ridiculous!”